khuedoan/horus/README.md

 Always free (as in beer) cloud infrastructure.

-Can be used for self-hosting, student projects...
+This repo is meant to be forked to customize for your needs, it can be used for self-hosting, hobby projects, student assignments...

 ## Features